 - 1. Mixed-Use and Residential Development.
-The dimensional requirements for the Central Business District are provided in Section 6.1.
-Schedule of Dimensional and Density Regulations.
-For residential and mixed-use development, however, the following standards apply. - a.
+For residential and mixed-use development the following standards apply. - a.
 Front-yard Setback Encroachments.
 Principal buildings shall be set back a minimum of 10 feet from the front lot line.
-Architectural features such as bay windows, porches,

-- balconies, porticos, canopies, etc. shall not be subject to the ten-foot minimum setback. - b.
+Architectural features such as bay windows, porches, balconies, porticos, canopies, etc. shall not be subject to the ten-foot minimum setback. - b.
 Side-Yard and Rear-Yard Setbacks.
 Notwithstanding the provisions of Section 10.2.E.3, there shall be a minimum setback of 25 feet from all side and rear lot lines abutting a residential zoning district, of which the first ten feet nearest each lot line shall not be used for the parking or storage of vehicles and shall be suitably landscaped.
-There is no side-yard or rear-yard setback for properties abutting other properties within the Central Business district. - c.
+There is no side-yard or rear-yard setback for properties abutting other properties within the Central Business district.

+c.
 Maximum Building Height: Residential and mixed-use buildings shall not exceed sixty feet in height, and are subject to the building height step back requirements in Section 10.2.C.3.